 If you want to get onto the waiting list for a Thursday Fall 2013 season pass, please email Elaine immediately with your name, gender, home address, phone number, and be sure to tell her this is for the Arlington Club.
 Elaine's email address is: firstname.lastname@example.org.
 The Fall 2013 Thursday Arlington Badminton Club Season fee is $125.

 Walk-in players are accepted at $15 per night (on Thursdays).
-Club attendance allows for a few walk-ins who can play.
+Club attendance allows for a few walk-ins who can play a regular adult game.
 A walk-in player will be asked to temporarily stop playing or skip a rotation whenever there are 70% or more season pass holders playing.
 Come early and stay late for the best playing opportunities.
 Players are supposed to be adults 18 years or older; however, advanced youths may request to be considered based upon their ability to play a regular adult game.

 On Thursdays, walk-in attendance at the Dallin Gym is welcome to start between 7:00 and 8:00 p.m., but if there are 70% of the club members playing at 8:15 p.m., you must stop.
 Then at 9:20, walk-in play can resume (fee $15).
 Or you may choose to play for the just the first 1.5 hours then quit for the night (fee $8).
 Bring exact change or be prepared to get no change.

-On Mondays, walk-in play may be done only if there are less than 18 pre-registered players playing.
-On Mondays, a walk-in should be prepared to stop playing when the attendance reaches 18.
+For Monday Doubles, which starts at 8:00 p.m., walk-in play may be done only if there are less than 18 pre-registered players playing.
+A Monday Doubles walk-in player should be prepared to stop playing when the attendance reaches 18.
 The fee will vary from $5 to $10 depending on the playing time.
 Bring change or be prepared to get no change.

 There are also Family Badminton sessions on Mondays from 6-7 and 7-8 p.m. and on Thursdays at 6-7 p.m. at the Dallin School.
-Email firstname.lastname@example.org to sign up or ask questions.
+Email email@example.com to sign up or ask questions.
 Please be sure to include your full name, address, phone number, and gender, and the names, ages, and gender of youths when inquiring, as well as the experience of each player to enable good court usage.
 Chauncy Liu is the coach for the Family Sessions.
 The 2013 Fall Season fee is $220 for half-court or $420 for full-court.
-The Monday 6-7 p.m. time slot still has space available (as of 12-Jun-13).
-The Monday 7-8 p.m. time slot is sold out.
+The Monday 6-7 p.m. time slot is sold out.
+The Monday 7-8 p.m. time slot has one court available.
 The Thursday 6-7 p.m. time slot is sold out.

 Fees for passes are NOT refundable, and previously-paid walk-in fees cannot be credited towards season pass fees.